Table of Contents

 Clerk vs Nosto: merchandising control vs marketing ownership

 Nosto is strong if your marketing team wants to own on‑site personalization and content placements with minimal dev.
-It wraps a personalisation layer around your storefront and lets you orchestrate experiences, especially for visually heavy DTC brands.
+It wraps a personalisation layer around your storefront and lets you orchestrate experiences, especially for visually heavy DTC brands where layout and creative do a lot of the selling.

-Clerk focuses more on the commercial core: search relevance, recommendations, email personalization, and audience building, all connected directly to product and order data.
-This is a good fit for teams who care about SKU-level performance, inventory signals, and linking AI to merchandising rules and customer journeys.
+Clerk comes in closer to the commercial core: search relevance, recommendations, email personalization, and audience building tied directly to product and order data.
+That suits operators who care about SKU‑level performance, inventory signals, and tying AI directly to merchandising rules and lifecycle flows—especially when you need to protect margin and avoid pushing out‑of‑stock winners.

 • Pick Nosto if your priority is content‑driven experiences and campaign‑style personalisation across banners and layouts.